rust-lang/book/second-edition/src/ch10-02-traits.md

 <span class="caption">Listing 10-12: Implementing the `Summarizable` trait on
 the `NewsArticle` and `Tweet` types</span>

-Implementing a trait on a type is similar to implementing methods that aren't related to a trait.
+Implementing a trait on a type is similar to implementing methods that aren’t related to a trait.
 The difference is after `impl`, we put the trait name that we want to implement, then say `for` and the name of the type that we want to implement the trait for.
 Within the `impl` block, we put the method signatures